JacelynR/hello-world/README.md

 Just another respository

 Hello there!
-This is just another repository...for practice...and such
+This is just another repository...for practice...and such things